Design it. Sell it. We print it.

 Check the t-shirt sizes, print areas, and printing method

-Designs for sizes bigger than L won’t be scaled up – the design size will remain the same, only printed on a larger shirt.
+Our Product Creator shows your design and placement on a size L garment.
+Anything smaller is automatically adjusted and scaled down.
+Designs for sizes bigger than L won’t scale up – the design size will remain the same, only printed on a larger shirt.

 Set up your design software correctly